merretbuurman/B2SAFE-stats/readme.md

 B2SAFE Accounting (with APEL system)
 ============================================

-This describes how to collect accounting info from B2SAFE and send it to RabbitMQ using a python client.
+This describes how to collect accounting info from B2SAFE and send it to Logstash using Filebeat.

 # Gathering B2SAFE accounting info